joankl/Solar-Neutrinos-Project/README.md

-# Analysis simulation of electron Bulk along z axis

-Here are noteboks and useful modules to analyse simulation data on SNO+ experiment.
+# Notebooks used for the analysis of solar neutrino simulated data and real data